Najiva/loop/README.md

 # loop
 Simple python program to help prioritize loans repayments

-# Description
+# Problem

-Different loans have different interestes and duration.
-Program prioritize repayments such that total interests payed is minimized.
+Different loans have different interest rates and durations, therefore different returns for the banks.

- - First it calculates total cost of each euro borrowed for each loan
- - Then ...
+In situation where client has an extra capital and wonder what loan should be paid off first, in order to minimize total interests paid, one usually go for the loan with the highest interest rate first.
+However, there are situations when it would be better to split the capital and do the extra payment to multiple loans in a specific order.

+# Solution
+Based on the amount of capital its iteratively calculad where and how much money should be put to what loan.

 # Notes
- - Program does not take inflation into consideration, therefore you should not compare loans that have significant differences in duration of the loans e.g. mortgage and short term loans.
+ - program does not take inflation into consideration
+ - it is assumed that extra payments to loans are for free
+ - it is assumed that monthly payments will be the same after the extra payment i.e. duration of the loan will decrease

 # Usage

+Program takes data from the JSON file (data.json) and stores result into result.json.

 # Example